Welcome to what was Paul & Elizabeth

 The Family Tree of Part Three of the History is very small and covers the Youghall branch of the family in the 16th & 17th Centuries.

-We plan to add Pedigree Three, the Suffolk & Kent branch of the family covered by Part Four of the Family History within the next couple of months.
+Pedigree 3 covers the Suffolk & Kent branch of the family covered by Part Four of the Family History.

 If you have discovered this web site by chance or been pointed towards it because you are a Cop(p)inger or are descended from a Cop(p)inger we would love to hear from you at our e-mail address below.